 The changes, which the press say will take effect immediately, also reflect the efforts of UAE rulers to keep pace with a rapidly changing society.

-“I couldn't be happier with these new progressive and proactive laws,” says the UAE director Abdallah Al Kaabi, an Arab Ozpetek who among his works has also tackled taboo topics such as homosexual love and gender identity.
+"I couldn't be happier with these new progressive and proactive laws," says the UAE director Abdullah Al Kaabi, an Arab Ozpetek who among his works has also dealt with taboo topics such as homosexual love and gender identity.